RuBee

-RuBee (IEEE standard 1902.1) is a two way active wireless protocol designed for harsh environment and high security asset visibility applications.
+RuBee (IEEE standard 1902.1) is a two-way active wireless protocol designed for harsh environments and high-security asset visibility applications.
 RuBee utilizes longwave signals to send and receive short (128 byte) data packets in a local regional network.
-The protocol is similar to the IEEE 802 protocols in that RuBee is networked by using on-demand, peer-to-peer, and active radiating transceivers.
+The protocol is similar to the IEEE 802 protocols in that RuBee is networked by using on-demand, peer-to-peer and active radiating transceivers.
 RuBee is different in that it uses a low frequency (131 kHz) carrier.
-One result is that RuBee is slow (1,200 baud) compared to other packet based network data standards (WiFi).
-131 kHz as an operating frequency provides RuBee with the advantages of ultra low power consumption (battery life measured in many years), and normal operation near steel and/or water.
-These features make it easy to deploy sensors, controls, or even actuators and indicators.

 The IEEE 1902.1 protocol details

-1902.1 is the "physical layer" work group with 17 corporate members.
+1902.1 is the "physical layer" workgroup with 17 corporate members.
 The work group was formed in late 2006.
 The final specification was issued as an IEEE standard in March 2009.
 The standard includes such things as packet encoding and addressing specifications.
-The protocol has already been in commercial use by several companies, in asset visibility systems and networks (see www.rubee.com).
+The protocol has already been in commercial use by several companies, in asset visibility systems and networks.
 However, IEEE 1902.1 will be used in many sensor network applications, requiring this physical layer standard in order to establish interoperability between manufacturers.
 A second standard has been drafted 1902.2 for higher level data functions required in Visibility networks.
-Visibility networks provide the real-time status, pedigree and location of people, livestock, medical supplies or other high-value assets within a local network.
+Visibility networks provide the real-time status, pedigree, and location of people, livestock, medical supplies or other high-value assets within a local network.
 The second standard will address the data-link layers based on existing uses of the RuBee protocol.
-This standard, which will be essential for the widespread use of RuBee in visibility application's, will support interoperability of RuBee tags, RuBee chips, RuBee network routers and other RuBee equipment at the data-link layer.
+This standard, which will be essential for the widespread use of RuBee in visibility applications, will support the interoperability of RuBee tags, RuBee chips, RuBee network routers, and other RuBee equipment at the data-link layer.